 It is a proven fact that more calories are burned in 30 minutes of weight training than in a 30-minute run at the same intensity.
-However, increased cardio makes your heart, lungs and endurance stronger, but does not trigger the body’s weight loss mechanisms.
+Increased cardio makes your heart, lungs, and endurance stronger, but does not trigger the body’s weight loss mechanisms.

 The muscles that have greater energy stores will actually begin to feed off themselves after extended cardio exercises.
 Thus, the body does not burn its fat stores.
-In 10 to 25 minutes of cardio, your heart, lungs and endurance obtain all they need.
-Why not add running to your cardio regime and lose body fat, by allowing the muscles in the body, especially in the limbs to burn body fat off the whole body?
+In 10 to 25 minutes of cardio, your heart, lungs, and endurance obtain all they need.
+Why not add running to your cardio regimen and lose body fat, by allowing the muscles in the body, especially in the limbs, to burn body fat off the whole body?

 After not eating for eight hours or more, the body’s metabolism is at its lowest.
 Feeling weak, and perhaps even nauseous during a workout may quickly discourage you from exercise the next morning.

 So, eat a good, balanced breakfast with a healthy serving of protein and exercise with great potential!
-Your metabolism will already be stoked up and ready for a good workout geared toward a stronger heart, lungs and endurance.
+Your metabolism will already be stoked up and ready for a good workout geared toward a stronger heart and lungs.

 On the other hand, you can throw your body into hypothermia by eating snow when lost out in the cold.
 Your body will use its energy to heat the snow.
-This is not a weight loss regime; It is a survival decision of epic proportions!
+This is not a weight loss regimen; it is a survival decision of epic proportions!

 Your body will burn only 70 calories by your drinking 64 ounces (eight glasses) of water per day.
 This is not anywhere near as effective as exercising or walking to lose weight.
 Only muscular exercise will increase your metabolism.
 However, if your body compensates for dehydration by retaining water you may believe you have actually gained weight.